grnet/agora-sp/website/docs/eosc_integration.md

 3. Then the Portfolio admin will do the final approval which will set also the resource's state to approved
    ![approved](assets/approved.png)

-You can see the deployed providers and resources to eosc marketplace
+You can then view the deployed providers and resources to eosc marketplace.